Ottawa Macdonald–Cartier International Airport: Public transit

-OC Transpo operated route 97 with frequent express bus service to the airport bus stop located on the arrivals level, along a dedicated BRT transitway with connections to O-Train lines 1 and 2, and other transit stations.
+OC Transpo operated route 97 with frequent express bus service to the airport bus stop located on the arrivals level, along a dedicated bus rapid transit (BRT) transitway with connections to O-Train lines 1 and 2, and other transit stations.
 Two OC Transpo ticket machines are available, one at the southern end of the Arrivals level and one within the O-Train station.

 In 2019, construction of Line 4 of the O-Train network started with the line terminating at Airport station (Ottawa), inside the airport terminal on the north side on the departures floor with the Airport Authority volunteering funds for the project.
 After several delays, the line opened on January 6, 2025 with only weekday service and eventually reached daily service on March 16, 2025.
 After midnight when line 4 is not in service, route N98 replaces.

-On August 24, 2025 a new route 105 was introduced as part of fall service changes.
+On August 24, 2025, a new route numbered 105 was introduced as part of fall service changes.
 Running from St-Laurent station to the airport 24/7 every 30 minutes, the route was designed to provide east end residents with more connections to the airport.
 It also provides a direct connection to intercity bus services at St-Laurent station as well as bus and Via Rail services at Ottawa station (adjacent to Tremblay station on O-Train Line 1).
 The number 105 was inspired by the CF-105 Arrow, which was a supersonic Canadian aircraft built in the late 1950s.